 Inclusions: Included in your angling package at the Duncan & Sons Float Trip is transportation to and from camp from Quinhagak, meals (including beer and wine with dinners), lodging, and guiding services on the river.

-Non-Inclusions: Not included in your angling package at Duncan & Sons Float Trip are terminal tackle, flies, lures, lines, gratuities, roundtrip transportation from Anchorage to Quinhagak,
+Non-Inclusions: Not included in your angling package at Duncan & Sons Float Trip are terminal tackle, flies, lures, lines, gratuities, transportation between Anchorage and Kagati Lake, and

 The Fly Shop® is not in the insurance business, but we recommend Travel Guard coverage as a service with a desire to see your best interests protected.
 It is impossible to know when an unfortunate situation (loss of luggage, fly rods, illness in the family, or an accident) may occur.
 However, such things can and do happen, and this insurance can provide a means of recourse against non-refundable financial losses.
 Click HERE for Travel Guard's Policies and more information